aimms/how-to/Articles/658/658-plet-introduction.rst

 #.
 The AIMMS application **pletR** reads that database, and provides:

+	*   Overviews and details on the focus tasks ran.

+	*   Follow window on progress of a selected focus task.

+    *   A service that passes the followed progress on, called **follow service** in the remainder.

 #.
-Overviews and details on the focus tasks ran.

-	#.
-Follow window on progress of a selected focus task.

-    #.
-A service that passes the followed progress on.

-#.
 A client application that launches a focus task may subsequently use the follow service.

+Additionally, the **pletR** application sets up

+*   The database schema **plet**, and

+*   A regularly executed task, typically nightly, to delete outdated log information.

 Index
 ^^^^^^^^^^^^